Tudat/tudat/tutorials/applicationWalkthroughs/unperturbedEarthOrbitingSatellite.rst

             boost::make_shared< TranslationalStatePropagatorSettings< > >
                 ( centralBodies, accelerationModelMap, bodiesToPropagate, systemInitialState, simulationEndEpoch, cowell );

-Where we have passed exactly the five aspects listed above as input to the TranslationalStatePropagatorSettings.
-If you have a look at the code for the TranslationalStatePropagatorSettings, you will notice that there are multiple constructors for the class, each with a number of additional input arguments (for which we use the defautl values).
+Where we have passed exactly the five aspects listed above as input to the :class:`TranslationalStatePropagatorSettings`.
+If you have a look at the code for the :class:`TranslationalStatePropagatorSettings`, you will notice that there are multiple constructors for the class, each with a number of additional input arguments (for which we use the defautl values).
 These more advanced options are discussed in the following tutorials.

 A final piece of information needed to propagate the orbit is the settings for the numerical integration.
 We use a Runge-Kutta 4 integrator, with a 10 second time step, starting the numerical integration at t=0: